covid-19-impact-lab/liss-questionnaires/create-documentation/rst-files/Economic Expectations/ConsumptionPlansNext12Months.rst

 Consumption Plans Next 12 Months
 ================================

 If you think about the coronavirus outbreak at this moment and then look ahead to the next 12 months, do you agree with the following statements?
-Spend less
+Spend less; *Variable:* ``exp_spend_less``

 .. csv-table::